Web development website maintenance

 Our toolkits seem different, where a mechanic might use a diagnostic scanner – web developers use the browser’s inspector to see what’s happening on the surface and quickly diagnose what could being going wrong.
 But they’re one in the same, in the same way that a car mechanic’s work is essential for keeping cars safe to drive, a web developer’s work is essential for ensuring that websites are safe to use.

-Tips on keeping your website up-to-date:
+Tips on keeping your website up-to-date with WordPress maintenance:

 • Update the software on your website frequently.
 This guarantees you have the most recent security updates and features, which can help keep your website safe from hackers and enhance its durability & functionality.